-The Dilapidation provisions have been discounted at the rates set by HM Treasury.
+The Westminster Dilapidation provisions have been discounted at the rates set by HM Treasury.
 Other provisions have not been discounted as the resulting adjustments are not considered material to these accounts.

 In accordance with IFRS 16, when FSA enters into a new lease for accommodation which comes within the scope of IFRS 16, any associated dilapidation provision will be included and capitalised when calculating the value of the Right of Use asset.
 The capitalised value will be depreciated on a straight line basis over the life of the Right of Use asset.
 This treatment does not apply to provisions for leases which transitioned to IFRS 16 from 1 April 2022.
+The FSA does not have any capitalised provisions at the Statement of Financial Position date.

-1.14 Contingent Liabilities
+1.13 Contingent Liabilities